 In the laboratory samples of mysids were transferred to distilled water and examined under a stereomicroscope at 7X magnification.
 Each individual was counted and classified as 1) juvenile (< 10 mm; Pothoven et al. 2000), 3) male (extended pleopods, Balcer et al. 1984), 4) female (brood pouch exposed), or 5) adult of undetermined gender (>10 mm and neither gravid nor male).
 Each mysid was measured (nearest 0.1 mm) along a dorsal line from the tip of the rostrum to the tip of the telson using a calibrated micrometer.

 Total counts of the catch in each net sample were normalized to number per m2 based on the cross-sectional area of the net openings.
-Statistical analyses were performed using SAS version 9.3 (SAS Institute, Cary, NC), with the α value set at 0.05.
+Statistical analyses were performed using the R program for statistical analysis, with the α value set at 0.05.

 WHICH IS BEST OR COMBINATION: